 Playing a therapeutic game with individual children provides the opportunity to learn new skills without the distraction of others while quickly establishing rapport with the child.
 The games provide many opportunities for therapists to raise relevant issues.
 When a child is confident in using the skills presented in the game, then other players may be introduced, gradually increasing the size of the group.
 LIFE SPACE INTERVIEW techniques are helpful when dealing with crises that arise.

 The games have been successfully used with children who have poor emotional control, who are victims of teasing and bullying or have poor friendship skills.
 For the small number of children who do not respond to targeted or individual programs, assessment and treatment by a clinical or child psychologist or child psychiatrist will be required.
-An interagency case management approach with coordinated management strategies is needed and may include pharmacology, monitoring of social situations, parent training, social work, individual counselling, individual behavior planning or special school placement.
+An interagency case management approach with coordinated management strategies is needed and may include pharmacology, monitoring of social situations, parent training, social work, individual counselling, individual behaviour planning or special school placement.

 A skilled game leader ensures that a meaningful, therapeutic experience is available for to players.
 By modelling social skills and coaching emotional expression, leaders can guide children to a deeper level of experience.
-When game leaders build a supportive, safe environment around the players their understanding of their own emotional processes grow and thus enhance their emotional resilience.
+When game leaders build a supportive, safe environment around the players their understanding of their emotional processes grow and enhance emotional resilience.

 Modelling prosocial skills

 Game leaders look for opportunities to model prosocial skills, e.g., using manners, taking turns, saying sorry and resolving conflicts in friendly ways.
 Mimes, scripts and little role-plays are used to show children what standing assertively looks like, what adaptive self-talk sounds like, how to seek help or what ‘brag’ means, for example.
 Leaders also look for and refer to peers who are using prosocial skills during the game … smiling, having fun and being respectful.